Table-R1: Region-based Reinforcement Learning for Table Understanding: Results and Analysis

-\textbf{Stastics Analysis.} We compare the data stastics of GRPO, fixed-weight TARPO ($\alpha_\tau=0.15$), and TARPO during reinforcement training.
+We compare the data stastics of GRPO, fixed-weight TARPO ($\alpha_\tau=0.15$), and TARPO during reinforcement training.
 Figure~\ref{stastics} shows the mean reward, train accuracy, valid accuracy, and global token length as step increases.
 To better observe the overall trends, we apply EMA (Exponential Moving Average) to the three metrics except validation accuracy, with a decay factor of 0.05.
 It can be seen that TARPO's high initial $\alpha_\tau$ value keeps its mean reward high in the early training phase.
 However, as $\alpha_\tau$ decreases with step, the final reward of TARPO ends up higher than GRPO but lower than fixed-weight TARPO.
 This is because fixed-weight TARPO continues to benefit from the reward of the table region part due to the retained $\alpha_\tau$ value at the end of training.
 Figure~\ref{stastics} (b) and (c) illustrate the accuracy of the current batch and the validation set during training, respectively.
 TARPO demonstrates better performance compared to the other two methods, indicating both its advantage over GRPO and the effectiveness of dynamic weights.
 Figure~\ref{stastics} (d) shows the global token length per step.
 TARPO shows a superior ability in reducing output token length compared to GRPO and also exhibits a more significant reduction than fixed-weight TARPO.
+Figure~\ref{stastics} (e) and (f) demonstrate that the col \& row-based table structure surpasses the cell-based structure in terms of performance and token conservation.